RetroDECK/ES-DE/INSTALL-DEV.md

 The -i flag will make an inplace edit of the file.

-But the recommended way is to run clang-format from within the editor.
+But the recommended approach is to run clang-format from within the editor.
 If using VSCode, there is an extension available named Clang-Format.
 After installing this, simply open a source file, right click and choose `Format Document` or use the applicable keyboard shortcut.
 The first time you do this, you will have to make a choice to perform the formatting using clang-format.
 The rest should be completely automatic.

 In some instances you may want to avoid getting code formatted, and you can accomplish this by simply enclosing the lines with the two comments "clang-format off" and "clang-format on", such as this: